mouli3c3/2020-08-12-nyr_git-3c3/README.md

 - `git push <WHERE> <WHAT>`: pushes <WHAT> to <WHERE>
 	- `git push origin master`
 	- do this once for rstudio: `git push -u origin master`
+- `git long --oneline`: will now show referenes to the remote eg origin/master

+	- `git log --oneline --graph --all`: shows you the entire history and makes it p>